-There is a huge problem with deforestation in Haiti.
-HELVETAS Swiss intercooperation has therefore put great efforts into protecting the “Forêt des Pins” nature reserve.
-We raise local awareness about forest conservation and the importance of biodiversity, and we are drawing up sustainable land-use plans jointly with local people.
+Deforestation is a major problem in Haiti, because it affects agricultural productivity.
+HELVETAS Swiss Intercooperation is therefore campaigning to protect the “Forêt des Pins” nature reserve.
+We are raising awareness among the population about forest conservation and the importance of biodiversity.
+We are drawing up sustainable management plans for the surrounding woods and soils in collaboration with the environment ministry and local people.

 Natural disasters aggravate poverty

 The slaves of large French landowners fought to gain their independence in 1804.
-The future looked bright for the fertile land of Haiti.
+The fertile land of Haiti appeared to have a bright future ahead of it.
 However, compensation payments to France, putsches and dictatorships ruined the formerly prosperous island nation.
 Today, Haiti is the poorest country in the western hemisphere.
-About 80% of all Haitians live below the poverty line.
+Around 80% of all Haitians live in poverty.

-For centuries, poverty has forced people to cut down their forests for firewood and farmland.
-A mere two percent of the country is now forested and this causes drought, floods and erosion.
-The lack of fertile land makes it harder for the country to provide enough food for its inhabitants.
-In recent years, however, the national and regional authorities have laid out rules for sustainable natural resource management, and drinking water supplies have improved considerably.
+For centuries, large landowners and poverty has forced people to cut down their forests for firewood and farmland.
+Only ten per cent of the country is now wooded, and the consequences are drought, floods and erosion.
+The lack of fertile land and tough climatic conditions render it difficult for the country to grow the staple crops required to feed its population.
+The national and regional authorities have, however, managed to set some rules for sustainable natural resource management in recent years.
+Drinking water supplies have also improved drastically.

 The 2010 earthquake set the country back many years in terms of its development.
 Drinking water and sanitation infrastructure was destroyed; cholera and other infectious diseases broke out and still pose a threat to people’s health.
 Yet the disaster did reveal one incredible facet of the Haitian national character: their capacity to join together and adapt to even the toughest conditions.